Time Out says

 Birrarung Marr will be home to the ‘physical realm' and host a range of appropriately high energy works and performance like Globe (a performance by Amsterdam street theatre company Close Act).

 Treasury Gardens will be transformed into the 'sensory realm' where you can explore artworks and installations that engage all your senses.
-Finally, Carlton Gardens will be he 'spiritual realm' and be home to a ten-metre long glowing lion puppet called 'The Guardian'.
+Finally, Carlton Gardens will be the 'spiritual realm' and be home to a ten-metre long glowing lion puppet called 'The Guardian'.
+The gardens will also be transformed into the set of Mad Max: Fury Road.
+You can catch live performances throughout the festival.

-Some of Melbourne's major arts and culture institutions will be staying open later too and offering their own special programs (they'll also provide respite from the cold nights).
-A dining and music program will also be released closer to the event date.
+Some of Melbourne's major arts and culture institutions will be staying open later, too, including Melbourne Museum, the State Library of Victoria and the NGV.
+They will all be offering their own special programs (and provide respite from the cold nights).